Tantrum Youth Arts and Civic Theatre present:

 - Living and / or working in Newcastle or surrounding suburbs

 The program is suited to independent NDIS participants with an interest in performing and making their own creative works.
 No experience required!
-Each workshop will be led by Tantrum’s Artistic Director / CEO Chris Dunstan and supported by another artist from Tantrum, with additional assistance provided by Civic Theatre / City of Newcastle staff.
+Each workshop will be led by Tantrum’s Artistic Director / CEO Chris Dunstan and supported by Tantrum artist Amy Morris, with additional assistance provided by Civic Theatre / City of Newcastle staff.
 We understand the importance of working with participants’ existing supports to establish an inclusive and dynamic creative space.

 How Do I Get Involved?

 A free taster workshop was held on 30 March at the Civic Theatre Playhouse, with participants then invited to register for the full program.